 Our first focus, in line with global practice, is to adopt a conventional breeding approach.
 GM approaches are used where conventional approaches cannot deliver the required outcome.
 GM approaches are also often used in the R&D phase to understand the underlying science, which may show how a non-GM solution can be implemented.

 All of our research involving gene technology is performed according to Australian legislation for gene technology, including regulations set out by the Office of the Gene Technology Regulator (OGTR).
-We operate within strict guidelines which ensure the safety of the community and the environment and also ensures rigorous scientific practices are followed.
+We operate within strict guidelines which ensure the safety of the community and the environment and that rigorous scientific practices are followed.